Tomaubier/CoperniFUS/docs/contents/tutorial.rst

 4. Add and configure stereotaxic frame Armatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To be used in subsequent operations (mesh boolean, acoustic simulation domain definition, etc.) this mesh needs to be loaded in the *Stereotactic Frame* module.
+To be used in subsequent operations (mesh boolean, acoustic simulation domain definition, etc.) this mesh needs to be loaded in the *Stereotaxic Frame* module.
 To do that click on *Add armature* and setup an armature of type *STLMeshArmature*.

 .. image:: /_static/tutorial_assets/tuto_15.png
     :align: center